I never did a retrospective but 2011 deserves one.

 I’ll start with the probably biggest revolution in my IT life: due to circumstances I can’t remember anymore, I stumbled upon Steve Losh’s article “Coming Home to Vim” which is a great introduction to vim.
-Not so much in the sense of an tutorial but rather an introduction into its concepts and some basic guidance how to make it more pleasant to work with it.
+Not so much in the sense of a tutorial but rather an introduction into its concepts and some basic guidance how to make it more pleasant to work with it.

 Since I’ve got the vim vibe into my fingers, I feel unproductive in every editor out there (while I have to admit that SublimeText is pretty promising – it might become a real contender one day as I really can’t fall in love with VimScript).
 How could a programmer ever live without

 Due to the quirks I had with MacVim and the clipboard, I tried many other editors but I never felt at home again, even after weeks.
 I miss features from IDEs like PyCharm (that is incredibly sluggish on anything except Windows) or Wing (which is a joke on OS X) though; so I’m kind of always on the jump.

 The next big revolution in my life was that I went all Apple.
 Most of my life, I hated Apple’s dumbed down products with a passion.
 But with Lion, Mac OS X crossed the sweet spot where it got better than the current Linux desktops (I claim that Unity is buggy as hell and virtually unusable).